dkcwd/dkcwd-zf2-munee/README.md

 In your view script call:

     echo $this->MuneeImg('path-to-image.jpg', 'w[500]h[500]f[true]fc[444444]');
 to output a formatted request using the chosen resize parameters.
-You can specify any additional image attributes such as and id or class by supplying an array full of key value pairs as a third parameter.
+You can specify any additional image attributes such as an id or class by supplying an array full of key value pairs as a third parameter.

 Resize Parameters - Parameters can either be in long form or use their shortened form.
 The value for an alias must be wrapped in square brackets `[]`.
 There is no need to put any characters between each parameter, although you can if you want.